jolman009/literati-library/legal/terms-of-service.md

 - We do not claim ownership of books you upload

 ### License to Use Service
-We grant you a limited, non-exclusive, non-transferable license to use Literati for personal, non-commercial purposes in accordance with these Terms.
+We grant you a limited, non-exclusive, non-transferable license to use ShelfQuest for personal, non-commercial purposes in accordance with these Terms.

 ## Privacy and Data Protection